 As with everything, it’s about being informed and making good choices, that’s why we’ve put together some top tips for young people:

 - Think before you broadcast.
 Remember that your broadcast can be recorded by someone and then potentially shared and uploaded anywhere online – think carefully about what you are sharing.
 Check out our video chat guide.

 - Consider your privacy.
 It’s worth considering who you would like to share the broadcast with; there are settings to make your broadcast private.
-We recommend that you don’t share your location; find out how to broadcast without sharing location.
+We recommend that you don’t share your location.

 - Report any concerns.
 To report a broadcast, scroll to the bottom of the info panel and tap the Report icon.
 Tap to confirm.
 If you see a user posting abusive comments in a broadcast, please take a screenshot and email firstname.lastname@example.org

 - Block anyone who is abusive or makes you feel uncomfortable.